Cultivating Community Healthy Food Access Program

 beth@wello.org

-The Cultivating Community Healthy Food Access Program, supported by this Community Partner Grant, expands a community-led food distribution system in Northeast Wisconsin.
-Stemming from successful Covid-19 emergency food distribution pilots, the program leverages trusted community spaces to distribute locally sourced produce to low-income BIPOC and socially disadvantaged populations.
+The Cultivating Community Healthy Food Access Program expanded a community-led food distribution system in Northeast Wisconsin.
+Stemming from successful Covid-19 emergency food distribution pilots, the program leveraged trusted community spaces to distribute locally sourced produce to low-income BIPOC and socially disadvantaged populations.

-The initiative prioritizes relationship-building, flexibility, and cultural relevance, providing health benefits to over 12,480 individuals since 2020.
-The trust-based model fosters candid conversations about barriers to healthy food access, including structural challenges and systemic racism.
-The program has strengthened relationships between local farms and community members, influencing the types of foods grown to align with culturally specific preferences.
+The initiative prioritized relationship-building, flexibility, and cultural relevance, providing health benefits to over 12,480 individuals since 2020.
+The trust-based model fostered candid conversations about barriers to healthy food access, including structural challenges and systemic racism.
+The program strengthened relationships between local farms and community members, influencing the types of foods grown to align with culturally specific preferences.

 PARTNERS